Maximising the DUNE early physics output with current experiments: Introduction

 \section{Introduction}

-Ever since their discovery, neutrinos have puzzled physicists with questions.
-In the process of answering these questions, we have gained new insights into the world of elementary particles.
-While some of the mysteries involving neutrinos have been solved, work is being done on solving some of the other puzzles.

-The mixing of neutrinos leading to neutrino oscillations was confirmed by the Super-Kamiokande experiment~\cite{sk}, more than a decade ago.
+The flavour mixing of neutrinos leading to neutrino oscillations was confirmed by the Super-Kamiokande experiment~\cite{sk}, more than a decade ago.
 In the years since, we have measured most of the neutrino oscillation parameters to some precision.
-Solar neutrino experiments like SNO and the reactor neutrino experiment KamLAND~\cite{solarkamland} have measured the solar oscillation parameters $\theta_{12}$ and $\mkj$ $(m_2^2-m_1^2)$ quite precisely.
-The atmospheric parameters $\theta_{23}$ and $|\mlj|$ $(|m_3^2-m_1^2|)$ have been measured by Super-Kamiokande, MINOS and T2K ~\cite{sk_latest,minos_latest,Abe:2013fuq}.
+Solar neutrino experiments like SNO ~\cite{Ahmad:2002jz,Aharmim:2005gt} and the reactor neutrino experiment KamLAND~\cite{Eguchi:2002dm} have measured the solar oscillation parameters $\theta_{12}$ and $\mkj$ $(=m_2^2-m_1^2)$ quite precisely.
+The atmospheric parameters $\theta_{23}$ and $|\mlj|$ $(=|m_3^2-m_1^2|)$ have been measured by Super-Kamiokande, MINOS and T2K ~\cite{sk_latest,minos_latest,Abe:2013fuq}.
 The smallest mixing angle $\theta_{13}$ has been measured quite recently by the reactor neutrino experiments Double Chooz, Daya Bay and RENO~\cite{dchooz_latest,dayabay_latest,reno_t13}.
 The combined fit to world neutrino data significantly constrains most of the oscillation parameters today~\cite{global_fogli,global_valle,global_nufit}.

 Some quantities however, still remain unmeasured.
 The sign of the atmospheric mass-squared difference $\mlj$ is currently unknown.
 The case with $m_3>m_1$ $(m_3<m_1)$ is called Normal (Inverted) hierarchy or NH(IH).
 The octant in which the atmospheric mixing angle lies is another unknown.
 If $\theta_{23}<45^\circ$ $(\theta_{23}>45^\circ)$, then $\theta_{23}$ is said to lie in the Lower (Higher) octant or LO(HO).
-Finally, the value of the CP-violating phase $\dcp$ is completely undetermined with the whole range $0-2\pi$ being allowed at $3\sigma$ C.L.
-However the best-fit value comes at $\sim 251^o$ \cite{global_nufit} mainly from T2K data.
-There are many other fundamental questions like the absolute masses of the neutrinos and their Dirac/Majorana nature as well.
+Finally, the value of the CP-violating phase $\dcp$ is completely undetermined with the whole range from $-180^\circ$ to $+180^\circ$ being allowed at $3\sigma$ C.L.
+However, recent hints point to a value of $\dcp$ close to $-90^\circ$~\cite{t2k_dcphint}.
+There are many other fundamental questions like the absolute masses of the neutrinos and their Dirac/Majorana nature.
 However, these cannot be probed by neutrino oscillation experiments.